emoxowa/react-mesto-api-full/README.md

 The main objective of this project is to develop a web application using React with user authentication functionality.

 ## Description
-The application utilizes several third-party libraries, including `react-router-dom` for routing, `gh-pages` for deployment, and `web-vitals` for web performance tracking.
+The application utilizes several third-party libraries, including `react-router-dom` for routing, `gh-pages` for deployment.
 The application has been developed using the latest version of React (18.2.0) and includes various dependencies, including `@testing-library/react` and `@testing-library/jest-dom` for testing.
 The project includes scripts for building, testing, and deploying the application.

 ## Conclusion
 This project has provided an opportunity to apply the acquired web development skills and knowledge to develop a web application using React.
 The project includes the latest web development technologies and methodologies, making it a valuable learning experience for aspiring web developers.